Notice

 The publication workflow of a development release is the same as preparing a new release and cutting it, with the following differences:

-• The next branch is reset to the tip of master after publication
+• The next branch is reset to the tip of main after publication

 • The quality engineer is not required to run additional tests, the release master directly informs the publisher that the release is ready to be published.